Le lien vers cette page a été envoyé avec succès aux destinataires.

 After the interrogation

-The minor and his or her legal representatives shall be informed of the minor's right to consult, as soon as possible and at the latest before the extension of police custody:
+The minor and his or her legal representatives shall be informed of his or her right to consult, as soon as possible and at the latest before the extension of police custody, all the documents in the case file, provided that he or she obtains the agreement of the public prosecutor.
+This is the case for example with the following documents

 - Minutes recording his detention in police custody